 Use Hashtags

-Facebook, not so much – Hashtags on Facebook have grown to not mean much of anything.
+Facebook, not so much—Hashtags on Facebook have grown to mean little.
 Using them does not make or break your post.
-Because many Facebook profiles are private, it is fairly difficult to track hashtag interaction.
-Facebook’s algorithm just kind of ignores them altogether.
+Because many Facebook profiles are private, it is fairly difficult to track hashtag interaction, so I suggest adding one per post.

-On TikTok use hashtags that are relevant to your video.
-The more you post with those same hashtags, the more followers, likes, and comments you’ll get.
+On TikTok, use relevant hashtags for your video.
+The more you post with those hashtags, the more followers, likes, and comments you’ll get.
 Plus, you’ll be building your community!
-TikTok limits captions to 100 characters so keep the caption short and share the most important hashtags first.
+TikTok limits captions to 100 characters, so keep the caption short and share the most essential hashtags first.

-Using the Discover tab is essential in seeing what hashtags are trending.
-Quick tip: Combine trending, popular, and niche hashtags to increase both visibility and awareness.
+Using the Discover tab is essential for seeing what hashtags are trending.

-Monitor hashtags to see what is trending and jump into things that match your brand and style.
+Monitor hashtags to see what is trending and determine things that match your brand and style.

 Visualize All Buzzworthy Moments

-The more press and social media-worthy moments you can generate the better.
-Anytime a fan, playlister, or music blog, mentions you share it.
+The more press and social media-worthy moments you generate, the better.
+Anytime a fan, playlister, or music blog mentions you share it.
 Create tiles with CTAs and links to Spotify, SoundCloud, Apple Music, etc.

 Ideas to visualize and keep your socials fresh:

-• Submit your music to Pandora for consideration if you get accepted use the Pandora AMP program
+• Submit your music to Pandora for consideration and use the Pandora AMP program

 • Make GIFS or boomerangs to keep the visuals fun

-• Check for any new Spotify playlist adds and thank the playlist curator
+• Check for any new Spotify playlist adds and thank the playlist curators

 • ALL PR – blog, newspaper, magazine, show listing, podcasts, etc.